-In this tutorial we will discuss assertion in python, and how we can use the assert keyword to perform assertion.
+In this tutorial, we will discuss assertion in Python.
+Also, we will explain how you can use the assert keyword to perform assertion.

-Assertion is a special statement we use in python, and it is similar to the if statement.
-Like an, if statement assertion statement works on boolean data types and shows result according to the True and False values.
+The assertion is a special statement that we use in Python, and it is similar to the if statement.
+Like if statement, assertion statement works with boolean data type and output either True or False.

-We do not often use assertion statements in our program, it only used when we are completely sure about the boolean statement.
-For example, if we want user to enter only 1, the program will further execute if the user enters 1 else the program crash and throw an error, so for this here we can use the assertion statement.
+We do not often use assertion statements in Python programs, it is only used when we are completely sure about the boolean statement.
+For example, consider that we create a program that requires a user to enter only 1.
+The program will execute only if the user enters 1, else the program will crash and throw an error.
+For such a program, we can use the assertion statement.

-Like the conditional statements, the assertion statement works on boolean values (True and False), and the execution of the next lines depend upon the True boolean value.
-The only difference between the conditional statement and the assertion statement, the assertion statement throws an error if the boolean value is False.
+Like the conditional statements, the assertion statement works on boolean values (True and False), and the execution of the next lines of code depends upon the True boolean value.
+The only difference between the conditional statement and the assertion statement is that the assertion statement throws an error if the boolean value is False.

-We typically use the assertion statement as a debugging tool to check the False values, it stops the execution of the program where it finds the False value.
+We typically use the assertion statement as a debugging tool to check the False values.
+An assertion statement stops the execution of the program where it finds the False value.

-In python, we have a keyword assert which can be used to create the assertion statement.
-The execution of the next code depends on the assertion conditional or boolean value if the value is True the next line of code executes else it throws an error.
+In Python, we have a keyword called assert that we can use to create the assertion statement.
+The execution of the code written after the assertion statement depends on the boolean value output by the assertion statement.
+If the value is True, the next line of code executes, else it throws an error.

 assert <condition> , <optional error message>

-The syntax to write an assert statement is very easy, the only thing we require is the assert keyword and a condition which returns a boolean value.
-The <optional error message> is completely optional, it is used to provide some additional information about the error.
+The syntax to write an assert statement is very easy.
+The only thing we require is the assert keyword and a condition which returns a boolean value.
+The <optional error message> is completely optional, and it is used to provide some additional information about the error.

-Here in this example, we will write a program which asks the user to enter his age for registration and we only register those users which age lay between 18 to 30 (include).
-If the user age is not between 18 to 30 then we will not accept the user registration and throw an Assertion error.
+Here in this example, we will write a program that asks a user to enter their age for registration, and we only register those users having ages between 18 and 30 (both values included in the range).
+If the user age is not between 18 to 30, the program will deny the user registration and throw an Assertion error.

 name = input("Enter your name: ") age = int(input("Enter your age: ")) assert (age >= 18) and (age <= 30) , "Your age is not between 18 to 30" print("You are registered")